Disney World Deluxe Villa Resort Rankings (2026)

 3. Polynesian Villas & Bungalows

-Disney’s Polynesian Villas & Bungalows have a laid back South Pacific theme, plus a convenient location on the Magic Kingdom monorail loop.
-Now that the hotel overhaul is finished, the arrival experience is even better and the grounds are looking nicer.
-(Undoing a bit of the damage from the previous reimagining.)
+Disney’s Polynesian Villas & Bungalows have a laid back South Pacific theme, plus a convenient location on the Magic Kingdom monorail loop (and within walking distance of that park and the TTC).
+Now that the hotel overhaul is finished and Island Tower has opened, the overall experience is better and more well-rounded.

 Remember how I said this was not an objective list of rankings?
 Well, this is where my bias potentially comes into play.
-For a Walt Disney World first-timer debating where to stay, the Magic Kingdom monorail loop resorts or Crescent Lake hotels within walking distance of EPCOT are hard to beat.
-Wilderness Lodge offers boat transportation to Magic Kingdom, which I love and think is underrated, but admittedly, the consensus on it isn’t as strong as other non-bus transportation.
+For a Walt Disney World first-timer debating where to stay, the Magic Kingdom monorail loop resorts or hotels within walking distance of EPCOT are hard to beat.
+Wilderness Lodge offers boat transportation to Magic Kingdom, which is underrated.
+Not quite on par with the monorail or Skyliner, but underappreciated.

 Objectively, Wilderness Lodge has great theming, solid pools, and great food.
 Geyser Point is an underrated gem and Storybook Dining at Artist Point is now one of the hottest character meals in all of Walt Disney World.
-And then (again)…there’s Christmas at Wilderness Lodge.
-I think you’d be hard-pressed to find someone who has stayed there around Christmas who doesn’t absolutely love the place.
+Whispering Canyon is one of the most fun restaurants at Walt Disney World, and even Roaring Fork has great options.

 Itching to Do DVC?